leanprover/lean4/README.md

 * A **Lean binary executable** is a binary executable (i.e., a program a user can run on their computer without Lean installed) built from a Lean module termed its **root** (which should have a `main` definition).
 See the [Binary Executables section](#binary-executables) for more details.

-* An **external library** is a native (static) library built from foreign code (e.g., C) that is required by a package's Lean code in order to function (e.g., because it uses `@[extern]` to invoke a written in the foreign language).
+* An **external library** is a native (static) library built from foreign code (e.g., C) that is required by a package's Lean code in order to function (e.g., because it uses `@[extern]` to invoke code written in a foreign language).
 An `extern_lib` target is used to inform Lake of such a requirement and instruct Lake on how to build requisite library.
 Lake then automatically links the external library when appropriate to give the Lean code access to the foreign functions (or, more technically, the foreign symbols) it needs.
 See the [External Libraries section](#external-libraries) for more details.

 * A **target** is the **fundamental build unit of Lake**.
 A package can defining any number of targets.
 Each target has a name, which is used to instruct Lake to build the target (e.g., through `lake buld <target>`) and to keep track internally of a target's build status.
 Lake defines a set of builtin target types -- [Lean libraries](#lean-libraries), [binary executables](#binary-executables), and [external libraries](#external-libraries) -- but a user can [define their own custom targets as well](#custom-targets).
 Complex types (e.g., packages, libraries, modules) have multiple facets, each of which count as separate buildable targets.
 See the [Defining Build Targets section](#defining-build-targets) for more details.